-Additionally, Article 25 of the Competition Law requires that the Board and personnel of the TCA are bound with a legal obligation not to disclose any trade secrets or confidential information they have acknowledged during the course of their work.
+Additionally, Article 25 of the Competition Law requires that the Board and personnel of the TCA are bound by a legal obligation not to disclose any trade secrets or confidential information they have acknowledged during the course of their work.

-In the event that the Board decides to hold a hearing during the investigation, such hearings at the TCA are, in principle, open to the public.
+In the event that the Board decides to hold a hearing during the investigation, such hearings at the TCA are, in principle, open to public.
 The Board may, on the basis of protection of public morality or trade secrets, decide that the hearing is to be held in camera.

-Article 15(2) of the Communiqué 2010/3 implies that the TCA may not take into account confidentiality requests related to information and documents that are essential for use as evidence to prove the infringement of competition.
+Article 15(2) of the Communiqué No 2010/3 implies that the TCA may not take into account confidentiality requests related to information and documents that are essential for use as evidence to prove the infringement of competition.
 In such cases, the TCA can disclose such information and documents that could be considered as trade secrets, by taking into account the balance between public interest and private interest, and in accordance with the proportionality criterion.

-7.3 Co-operation with Other Jurisdictions
+7.3 Cooperation With Other Juridictions

 The TCA is authorised to make contact with certain regulatory authorities around the world in order to exchange information, including the European Commission.
-In this respect, Article 43 of the Decision No 1/95 of the EC-Turkey Association Council (Decision No 1/95) empowers the TCA to notify and request the European Commission (Competition Directorate-General) to apply the appropriate measures if the Board believes that transactions realised in the territory of the European Union adversely affect competition in Turkey.
-Such provision grants reciprocal rights and obligations to the parties (EU-Turkey), and thus the European Commission has the authority to request that the Board applies appropriate measures to restore competition in the relevant markets.
+In this respect, Article 43 of the Decision No 1/95 of the EC-Turkey Association Council (Decision No 1/95) empowers the TCA to notify and request the European Commission (Competition Directorate-General) to apply appropriate measures if the Board believes that transactions realised in the territory of the European Union adversely affect competition in Turkey.
+Such provision grants reciprocal rights and obligations to the parties (EU-Turkey), and thus the European Commission has the authority to request the Board to apply appropriate measures to restore competition in relevant markets.

-In addition, the TCA's research department makes periodic consultations with relevant domestic and foreign institutions and organisations.
+In addition, TCA's research department makes periodical consultations with relevant domestic and foreign institutions and organisations.

-In recent years, the European Commission has been unwilling, in a few cases, to share any evidence or arguments with the TCA where it has explicitly asked for the evidence or arguments.
+In recent years, the European Commission has been reluctant to share any evidence or arguments with the TCA, in a few cases where the Authority explicitly asked for the evidence or arguments.